richard-porteous/richard-porteous.github.io/_posts/2022-01-10-Winforms-Refactor-Example-Part1.md

 We can move it up between our new comments.
 Lets do the same for the rest.

-Ok I spent some time and identified the code below could all be safely move together without changing behavior
+Ok I spent some time and identified the code below could all be safely move together without changing behavior.

+Note I left in the confusing susTotal and subTotal - you can rename the susTotal if you are confident you can do it without problems.
+I'm going to wait till later.

 ```
 //BUBBLE UP
 currentTicket.TotalLabour = labourTotalReg + labourTotalOT;